thecodejedi/Paket.VisualStudio/README.md

 Installation
 ------------
+Some built Versions are located in the  [Artifacts Folder](https://github.com/thecodejedi/Paket.VisualStudio/tree/master/artifacts)

 You can also download the lastest (unreleased) installer from [AppVeyor](https://ci.appveyor.com/project/thecodejedi/paket-visualstudio/history):
 Choose the latest build and navigate to the "artifacts" tab.